-Moneywise editor Rachel Rickard Straus visits the winners of Moneywise’s annual awards, who each received £5,000 to spend in their school
+Moneywise editor Rachel Rickard Straus visits the winners of Moneywise’s annual awards, who each received £5,000 from interactive investor to spend in their school

 In a classroom in Leicester, 20 hands bolt into the air.
 I have just asked the class of 10- and 11-year-olds why they think it is important to learn about money.
 Every pupil has an answer – and many look fit to burst so eager are they to share their ideas.

 Ellis, 10, answers: “You should learn now so that in the future you spend wisely.”

 Malcolm, 10, adds: “So that you know the difference between credit cards and debit cards.
 With credit cards, you can spend lower than zero and then you might have to pay interest and you could get into debt.”